 Periodontal Maintenance and Supportive Periodontal Care

-After Dr. Cristoforo has completed the active phase of periodontal treatment needed, your periodontal disease will be stabilized.
-He will provide you with a personalized periodontal maintenance program of care to keep your gums healthy.
+After Drs.
+Cristoforo or Carmosino have completed the active phase of periodontal treatment needed, your periodontal disease will be stabilized.
+They will provide you with a personalized periodontal maintenance program of care to keep your gums healthy.

 Maintenance therapy is an ongoing program designed to prevent disease in the gum tissues as well as the bone supporting your teeth.
-Sticking to a continuous program of good oral care at home in addition to regularly scheduled periodontal maintenance therapy visits with your dentist and Dr. Cristoforo will give you an excellent chance of keeping your teeth for your lifetime.
+Sticking to a continuous program of good oral care at home in addition to regularly scheduled periodontal maintenance therapy visits with your dentist and Dental Implant & Periodontal Specialists will give you an excellent chance of keeping your teeth for your lifetime.

 Why Is Periodontal Maintenance So Important?